On February 17, 2009, all television broadcast stations are required to stop

 two or three stations have an acceptable signal.
 But with the converter box, I was able to receive

-all of the local network stations, as well as many independent stations I hadn't been able to
+all of the local network stations, as well as a couple of independent stations I hadn't been able to

 standard definition and the high definition channels, on many stations I have a choice of

-full-screen or "letterbox" images.
+full-screen or widescreen images.
 Beyond that, the local PBS station has three extra

 digital channels - one general interest, one dedicated to children, and one that shows cooking and